davidlj95/ngx/projects/ngx-meta/docs/content/guides/set-metadata-using-service.md

 ## Next steps

-Check out how can you set your metadata in your Angular's [route's data] in the [routing module guide](set-metadata-using-routing.md).
+To set your metadata in a more declarative fashion, check out how you can set your metadata in your Angular's [route's data] in the [routing module guide](set-metadata-using-routing.md).

 To know more about the shape of the JSON containing metadata values to set, take a look at the [metadata values JSON guide](metadata-values-json.md)